akshaykovi/dataradian_customerpos_dbt/README.md

 - Managing null and blank values

 ---
-created snowflake DB and schemas and uploaded the csv data into the schema
+Created Snowflake DB and Schemas and loaded the csv data into the schema
 ## 🧪 Source Table

 - **Database:** `BRONZE`